 In March 1958 a small obituary in the Irish Times noted the passing on the 13th of that month of William H (Billy) Otto at his residence of Wingfield on the Algarkirk Road, Seapoint, Cape Town.
 “Beloved husband of Chriss (Quigley) late of Drumcondra, Dublin.
 Deeply mourned by his three sons and members of the Bohemian Football Club”.
 Billy’s passing occured within a week of the deaths of two other team-mates, Ned Brooks and Jack McCarthy, from that same championship winning team.
 Christine remained in South Africa though she is listed as returning again to Ireland in 1960, two years after Billy’s death.
 The address that she was to stay at for an intended 12 months was, on this occasion, in Foxrock, Dublin.

-With thanks to Simon O’Gorman and Stephen Burke for their assistance and input.
+With thanks to Simon O’Gorman and Stephen Burke for their assistance and input and a special thank you to Maryanne and all of the Otto/Calitz family for sharing information about their late grandfather.